mackonsti/s145-14iwl/README.md

 ![PowerGadget](Various/PowerGadget.png)

-## Changes Brought About by macOS 12
+## Changes Brought About by macOS 12 and macOS 13

 MacOS 12.x _Monterey_ has brought an important change in OpenCore configuration for BTLE, namely the required removal of **IntelBluetoothInjector.kext** and its replacement by **BlueToolFixup.kext** found inside [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) package.
 The main **IntelBluetoothFirmware.kext** remains active and must still be loaded, as done previously.